 • Zipalertinib (CLN-081/TAS6417), which we are co-developing with an affiliate of Taiho Pharmaceutical Co., Ltd ("Taiho"), is an orally-available small-molecule, irreversible epidermal growth factor receptor ("EGFR") inhibitor that is designed to selectively target cells expressing EGFR exon 20 ("EGFRex20") insertion mutations with relative sparing of cells expressing wild-type EGFR.
-We will receive 50% of any future pre-tax profits from potential U.S. sales of zipalertinib.
+We are eligible to receive up to \$130.0 million from Taiho tied to EGFRex20 non-small-cell lung cancer regulatory milestones.
+We will also receive 50% of any future pre-tax profits from potential U.S. sales of zipalertinib.
 The FDA has granted Breakthrough Therapy designation to zipalertinib.
-In collaboration with our partners at Taiho, we are evaluating zipalertinib in the pivotal Phase 2b portion of the REZILIENT1 clinical trial in patients with EGFRex20 NSCLC who progressed after prior systemic therapy, and in a global Phase 3 clinical trial ("REZILIENT3") in combination with chemotherapy as a potential first-line treatment for EGFRex20 NSCLC adult patients.
-We expect to complete enrollment in the pivotal Phase 2b portion of the REZILIENT1 clinical trial by year-end 2024.
+We are evaluating zipalertinib in the pivotal Phase 2b portion of the REZILIENT1 clinical trial in patients with EGFRex20 NSCLC who progressed after prior systemic therapy.
+Taiho is evaluating zipalertinib in a global Phase 3 clinical trial ("REZILIENT3") in combination with chemotherapy as a potential first-line treatment for EGFRex20 NSCLC adult patients.

-In June 2024, we announced initial clinical data from the pivotal Phase 2b portion of our REZILIENT1 clinical trial of zipalertinib in patients with NSCLC harboring EGFRex20 insertion mutations who received zipalertinib after prior treatment with amivantamab.
-As of a January 12, 2024 data cut-off, 31 patients had been enrolled.
-Patients had received a median of three prior systemic anti-cancer regimens, including prior platinum-based chemotherapy, prior anti-PD1/L1 therapy, and prior EGFR tyrosine kinase inhibitor therapy.
-At the data cut-off, 18 patients were evaluable for response and showed similar anti-tumor activity compared with those post prior chemotherapy in the previously reported Phase 1/2a part of the clinical trial.
+In September 2024, at the European Society for Medical Oncology Congress we announced updated clinical data from the pivotal Phase 2b portion of our REZILIENT1 clinical trial of zipalertinib in patients with NSCLC harboring EGFRex20 insertion mutations who received zipalertinib after prior treatment with amivantamab.
+As of a March 29, 2024 data cut-off, 45 patients had been enrolled.
+Patients had received a median of three prior systemic therapies including amivantamab.
+At the data cut-off, 30 patients were evaluable for response and showed a 40% objective response rate ("ORR"), which was similar to the ORR for patients receiving zipalertinib after prior chemotherapy in the previously reported Phase 1/2a part of the clinical trial.
 Zipalertinib demonstrated a manageable safety profile, similar to what has been previously reported.
 There were no grade 4 or grade 5 treatment-related adverse events.
-We intend to present additional data from the pivotal Phase 2b portion of our REZILIENT1 clinical trial in an oral abstract at the European Society for Medical Oncology in September 2024.